Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Private health insurance at tax time

 Each year your health fund sends you a private health insurance tax statement, usually by mid-July.
-This statement shows your insurer details, your membership number, the number of days you held cover, and the premiums you paid and any government rebate received.
+This document shows your insurer details, membership number, days held, premiums paid, and government rebate received.

-If you use a tax agent or accountant, simply give them your tax statement and they handle the rest.
-If you use myTax, it often pre-fills from your fund's data automatically.
+If you use a tax agent, simply give them your tax statement.
+If you use myTax it often pre-fills automatically from your fund's data.